The GWSP is comprised of a small group of scientists and volunteers whose common interests are the marine environment, diving and conservation.

 She is currently completing an international master’s degree in Marine Biological Resources (IMBRSea) with a focus on conservation and ecology.

-She joined the Galapagos Whale Shark Project in 2017 as an intern and now works in the project as a research assistant and data analyst.
+She joined the Galapagos Whale Shark Project in 2017 as an intern and now works as an investigator, and data analyst, leading research into the diving behaviour of whale sharks using satellite depth profiles.

 Besides her work with the project she has been involved with other marine conservation projects on marine invasive species, marine debris (plastics), marine turtles conservation, and the ecological monitoring of the Galapagos archipelago.